djaus2/BruceEckel.github.io/_posts/2016-06-20-a-model-to-fund-open-source-projects.md

 individuals and companies to choose whether they want or need the newest version, or if they are fine waiting for the bounty to be paid by others.

-This approach might also enable things like sponsorship for a version.
+This approach could also enable things like sponsorship for a version.
 One company might decide it wants to pay off the entire bounty and the developers might give that company some kind of public acknowledgement.